Nipsey Hussle music fans stream into Los Angeles memorial

-LOS ANGELES (Reuters) - Thousands of people streamed into a public memorial in Los Angeles on Thursday for slain rapper Nipsey Hussle, who was gunned down in the city last month.
+LOS ANGELES, April 11 (Reuters) - Thousands of people streamed into a public memorial in Los Angeles on Thursday for slain rapper Nipsey Hussle, who was gunned down in the city last month.

 Free tickets were all snapped up this week for the two-hour event at the 21,000-capacity Staples Center, a popular sports and pop concert venue.
 Performers have not been announced.